hundeo:

 The 10 most expensive dog breeds in the world

-There are amazingly many great and also expensive dog breeds.
+There are surprisingly many great and also expensive dog breeds.
 The cost of a dog can vary greatly.
 Some dog breeds are particularly sought after because of their appearance, rarity or characteristics.
-That lets the prices partly up into five-digit ranges or even rise higher.
+That lets the prices partly rise up to five-digit ranges or even higher.

 Of course, the price of a dog depends not only on the breed, but also on the age, the pedigree, as well as the breeder, health and sometimes special training or prizes won.
 Also from country to country the cost can be quite different.

-We now show you the 10 most expensive dog breeds in the world.
+We now show you the ten most expensive dog breeds in the world.
 So be curious!

 10. Akita